Run the Length of Your Wildness

 Run the Length of Your Wildness is the first album by Kathe Green.
 It was originally released by Deram Records, a sister label to Decca Records.

-Green wrote 10 of the album's 13 tracks and she was teamed up with in-house producer and head of A&R at Deram, Wayne Bickerton, arranger John Cameron and the cream of London session players.
+Green wrote 10 of the album's 13 tracks.
+She was teamed up with in-house producer and head of A&R at Deram, Wayne Bickerton, arranger John Cameron and the cream of London session players.
 Four tracks were co-written with Liz Sacks.
 Cameron and Bickerton also provided material.

 The album was housed in a striking sleeve which featured notes by Peter Sellers, Rex Harrison and Simon Dee.